What Is Wander, Wonder, Write?

 What Do I Get Extra For the Paid Version?

-At the moment, the perks are small.
-Several times a year I will issue a special post for paid subscribers that may contain original essays or stories, excerpts of work in progress, or writing that has been published elsewhere in print or behind a paywall.
-I plan to add more features in the future and perhaps make part of my archive accessible only to paid subscribers.
-When that happens I will let you know.
-In the meantime, the biggest extra you get for being a paid subscriber is my sincere appreciation for your financial support.
+Occasionally, I will issue a special post for paid subscribers only and I plan to add more features in the future, such as chats.
+But the biggest extra you get for being a paid subscriber is my sincere appreciation for your financial support.
 I don’t take it for granted.
+You are a patron of my creative work.

 What Will You Do With My Money?